Sun Flowers Necklace Instructions Designed by Artbeads

 With warm topaz and tangerine touches fused with opalescent blues, this bright necklace design pops off the pages of fashion magazines and straight into your summer wardrobe!
 This idea is great inspiration for what to do with our fun YoYo beads.

-Cut the antique copper-plated large circle link chain into one strand approximately 16.5 inches long.
+Step one: Cut the antique copper-plated large circle link chain into one strand approximately 16.5 inches long.

-Thread one 1.5-inch antique copper-plated 23 gauge head pin with the following pattern:
+Step two: Thread one 1.5-inch antique copper-plated 23 gauge head pin with the following pattern:

 one TOHO 11/0 bead round in trans-lustered light tangerine